 First off, I want to say that I am a believer in spirit-communication.
 Why?
 Because I have studied the subject extensively, especially the recent work of Dr. Gary Schwartz at the University of Arizona.
 His book, The Afterlife Experiments, reports the results of his blind and double-blind experiments and I found the work to be convincing.
 Of course, I realize that not everyone who reads Gary's book will be convinced.
 But hard-nosed skeptics are not my concern.
-I am interested in the truth, as best I can find it regardless of what the mainstream dictates.
+I am interested in doing my best to find the truth, regardless of what the regular “gatekeepers” try to dictate.

 Since I am a believer, my exploration of the Houdini afterlife experiment is really just asking, “Is this case yet another example of genuine spirit-communication?”
 In other words, I am not trying to make it the first break-through case.

 Skeptics might instead ask, “Is this the first case that contains evidence that is so strong that the spirit-communication explanation is the only explanation that fits all the evidence?”
 Skeptics would primarily look for evidence of fraud but, lacking that, they still would not be convinced of the authenticity.
 In other words, just because there is no proof of fraud doesn't mean that there wasn't any.
 Someone could have faked it without being detected.
 And sometimes that's true.
 But is it always true?

 In my opinion, in the Houdini case, all the points that were brought up to prove that there was fraud can be shown to be unfounded.
 In fact, some of the debunking evidence itself was fraudulently injected into the story!

 The lack of proven fraud plus the many supportive element of the story leads me to conclude that there is a reasonable chance that this case is genuine.